julianfaraway/rexamples/mixed/pulp.md

 speculations on the first three questions (what can be said about operators in general) but our analysis was not designed to do this.

+The `aov()` function has been available in R and S before that i.e. at least 30 years.
+I do not believe it has changed in a long time.
+It can handle some simple models but it is has very limited functionality.

 # Likelihood inference

 We use a model of the form: